by and between

 10. Covenants not to Compete.

 (c) Non-recruitment.
 Employee agrees that Employer has or will invest substantial time and effort in assembling its workforce.
-Accordingly, Employee agrees that during the Term and for a period of one year after the date of termination of Employees employment with Employer Employee will not directly or indirectly (a) hire away any individuals who were employed by, or providing independent contractor services to, Employer during the one-year period prior to the date of termination of Employees service with Employer, or (b) directly or indirectly, entice, solicit or seek to induce or influence any such employees, or independent contractors, to leave or curtail their service with Employer or to provide services to others.
-In addition, Employee agrees that for a period of one year after the date of termination of Employees employment with Employer Employee will not directly or indirectly solicit any customer of Employer for the benefit of Employee or any other business venture
+Accordingly, Employee agrees that during the Term and for a period of one year after the date of termination of Employees employment with Employer, Employee will not directly or indirectly, entice, solicit or seek to induce or influence any such employees to leave their service with Employer.

-(b) If the time, geographic, or other limitations specified in Sections 9 and 10 above should be adjudged to exceed limitations permitted by applicable law in any proceeding, then the affected provisions shall be deemed reformed in such jurisdiction to the maximum time, geographic, product or service or other limitations permitted by applicable law.
-If Employee violates any of the restrictions contained in the foregoing Sections 9 and 10, the restrictive period shall be tolled, and shall not run, during the time of any said breach.
+(b) If the time, geographic, or other limitations specified in Sections 8 and 9 above should be adjudged to exceed limitations permitted by applicable law in any proceeding, then the affected provisions shall be deemed reformed in such jurisdiction to the maximum time, geographic, product or service or other limitations permitted by applicable law.
+If Employee violates any of the restrictions contained in the foregoing Sections 8 and 9, the restrictive period shall be tolled, and shall not run, during the time of any said breach.

 12. Non-disparagement.
 Employee and Employer mutually agree that, during the Term and for a period of five years thereafter, neither will directly or indirectly disparage the other.